samantha-lind/advent-of-code-2024/day-four/README.md

    - Diagonal (left to right)
    - Diagonal (right to left)
 5. Returns the total count of all matches found

+### Part Two
+1. The program reads an input grid using Node's inbuilt [fs module](https://www.w3schools.com/nodejs/nodejs_filesystem.asp)
+2. It processes the input into a 2D array of characters
+3. Checks each row for the 'MAS' pattern in the shape of an X, by checking the rows above and below the current row
+4. Returns the total count of all matches found

 ## Usage
 1. Ensure you have Node.js installed